-Over the course of the three years of the Carolina Geriatric Workforce Enhancement Program students in each of the UNC Health Professions Schools will have opportunities to participate in IPE case consultation
+Every year the Carolina Geriatric Workforce Enhancement Program trains students from each of the UNC Health Professions Schools using IPE case consultation

 Health care teams in the the 21st century require practitioners to be trained to think and act interprofessionally.
 Geriatrics patients in particular, benefit from a cohesive, team approach.
 To meet these needs the Carolina Geriatric Workforce Enhancement Program (CGWEP) will develop educational experiences where students learn with, about and from each other.

 Ultimately this training will be expanded out into clinical settings so that at least 100 students per year are having meaningful clinical IPE experiences that they can then carry forward with them into practice.
 Faculty at UNC from nutrition, occupational therapy, physical therapy, pharmacy, social work and public health have been promoting IPE for years.
 We are very happy that the CGWEP can bring some additional formal resources to this effort.